 Several cases have been filed nationwide involving the April 2007 leveraged buyout ("LBO") of the Tribune Company ("Tribune") by Sam Zell, and the subsequent bankruptcy of Tribune.
 In William Niese et al. v.
 A.G.
 Edwards et al., in Superior Court of Delaware, New Castle County, former Tribune employees and retirees claimed that Tribune was actually insolvent at the time of the LBO and that the LBO constituted a fraudulent transaction that depleted the plaintiffs' retirement plans, rendering them worthless.
-ETRADE Clearing LLC, along with numerous other financial institutions, is a named defendant in this case.
+E\TRADE Clearing LLC, along with numerous other financial institutions, is a named defendant in this case.
 One of the defendants removed the action to federal district court in Delaware on July 1, 2011.
 In Deutsche Bank Trust Company Americas et al. v.
 Adaly Opportunity Fund et al., filed in the Supreme Court of New York, New York County on June 3, 2011, the Trustees of certain notes issued by Tribune allege wrongdoing in connection with the LBO.
 In particular the Trustees claim that the LBO constituted a constructive fraudulent transfer under various state laws.
-G1 Execution Services, LLC (formerly known as ETRADE Capital Markets, LLC), along with numerous other financial institutions, is a named defendant in this case.
+G1 Execution Services, LLC (formerly known as E\TRADE Capital Markets, LLC), along with numerous other financial institutions, is a named defendant in this case.
 In Deutsche Bank et al. v.
 Ohlson et al., filed in the U.S. District Court for the Northern District of Illinois, noteholders of Tribune asserted claims of constructive fraud and G1 Execution Services, LLC is a named defendant in this case.
-Under the agreement governing the sale of G1 Execution Services, LLC to Susquehanna, the Company remains responsible for any resulting actions taken against G1 Execution Services, LLC as a result of such investigation.
+Under the agreement governing the sale of GI Execution Services, LLC to Susquehanna, the Company remains responsible for any resulting actions taken against GI Execution Services, LLC as a result of such investigation.
 In EGI-TRB LLC et al. v.
-ABN-AMRO et al., filed in the Circuit Court of Cook County Illinois, creditors of Tribune assert fraudulent conveyance claims against multiple shareholder defendants and ETRADE Clearing LLC is a named defendant in this case.
+ABN-AMRO et al., filed in the Circuit Court of Cook County Illinois, creditors of Tribune assert fraudulent conveyance claims against multiple shareholder defendants and E\TRADE Clearing LLC is a named defendant in this case.
 These cases have been consolidated into a multi-district litigation.
 The Company's time to answer or otherwise respond to the complaints has been stayed pending further orders of the Court.
 On September 18, 2013, the Court entered the Fifth Amended Complaint.
 On September 23, 2013, the Court granted the defendants' motion to dismiss the individual creditors' complaint.
 The individual creditors filed a notice of appeal.
 The steering committees for plaintiffs and defendants have submitted a joint plan for the next phase of litigation.
 The next phase of the action will involve individual motions to dismiss.
-It is expected to continue through 2014.
+On April 22, 2014, the Court issued its protocols for dismissal motions for those defendants who were "mere conduits" who facilitated the transactions at issue.
+The motion to dismiss Count I of the Fifth Amended Complaint for failure to state a cause of action was fully briefed on July 2, 2014.
 The Company will defend itself vigorously in these matters.